Applied Sociology, MA

 - Three letters of recommendation from individuals acquainted with the applicant's interests who are qualified to evaluate his or her potential for sustained graduate study in applied sociology.
 At least one of the letters must be from a faculty member with whom the applicant is studying or has studied.

 International Students: Applicants from countries where English is not the primary language are required to take the Test of English as a Foreign Language (TOEFL).
 A Declaration and Certification of Finances form must also be completed.
 International students should see the Graduate Admissions web site for additional instructions.
-Also, the UMass Boston Office of International and Transnational Affairs hosts a student orientation and a mandatory workshop on immigration regulations each term.
+Also, the UMass Boston Office of Global Programs hosts a student orientation and a mandatory workshop on immigration regulations each term.